Sprite Sheet vs Texture Atlas

 Why the Terms Get Confused

 Three things create most of the confusion.
 First, many tutorials simplify the concept and only show one PNG image, so users never see the metadata file.
 Second, tools such as TexturePacker export atlas data for what still looks like a classic sprite sheet.
-Third, engines blur the terminology by using atlas loaders for frame-based animations.
-Phaser can load JSON Hash for character frames, Godot can load XML TextureAtlas for animation, and Unity can import sprite slices from one texture.
-That means the same asset may be called a sprite sheet by an artist, a texture atlas by a tools engineer, and a spritesheet resource by a runtime API.
-None of those people are fully wrong; they are emphasizing different layers of the same asset.
+Third, engines blur the terminology by using atlas loaders or atlas resources in different ways.
+Phaser can load JSON Hash for character frames, PixiJS can consume TexturePacker-style JSON, Godot can use AtlasTexture or SpriteFrames from a PNG, and Unity can slice or pack sprites through its editor tools.
+The same asset may be called a sprite sheet by an artist, a texture atlas by a tools engineer, and a spritesheet resource by a runtime API.

 Artists focus on frames